 How to avoid Fake KOL in China, 90% of KOL in China are fake or inefficient

-The influencer marketing is now a well-established branch of web marketing and it is well known by companies that decide to communicate online and those who have the skills and in some ways the privilege of enjoying the attention and esteem of the final customer.
+Influencer marketing is now a well-established branch of web marketing and it is well known by companies that decide to communicate online and those who have the skills and in some ways the privilege of enjoying the attention and esteem of the final customer.

 When it comes to social marketing, Key Opinion Leader is the main focus, for most of the brands,63 percent.
 Meanwhile, setting up and operating a Wechat account is also important, 49 percent.
 Brands also express their interests in Social CRM and live to stream.
 Surprisingly, Weibo is losing its glory: only 22 percent of the respondents show interest.

 As KOL marketing is gaining more and more eyeballs, the price increases exponentially.
-On Weibo, price of influencer marketing in 2016 increased by over 7 times compared to the year before.
-On Wechat, the price for hiring KOLs in the cosmetics industry grew the most: more than 300% increase throughout last year.
+On Weibo, the price of influencer marketing in 2016 increased by over 7 times compared to the year before.
+On Wechat, the price for hiring KOLs in the cosmetics industry grew the most: a more than 300% increase throughout last year.
 On both platforms, the KOL price for baby care increased the least.